NUWCDIVNPT/stig-manager/docs/installation-and-setup/authentication.rst

     * Enable Authorization Code Flow with PKCE (Called "Standard Flow" in Keycloak)
     * Valid Redirect URIs - The URI at which your users will access STIG Manager
     * Web Origins - Configure according to Organizational requirements.
+Often the same as the Valid Redirect URIs

   * Client Scopes: